UD Bucket List

 Enjoy the variety of food options at the endless buffets in the four dining halls on campus!
 Just don’t forget to grab some cookies for later!

 Each Spring show how much you love UD by joining in a campus-wide celebration on the Green!
-Join in the fun by writing thank you notes in exchange for a tank top, stopping by the photobooth, riding the Class Cab, enjoying UD spirited snacks, and more fun activities!
+Join in the fun by writing thank you notes to donors, riding the Class Cab, enjoying UD spirited snacks, and more fun activities!

 Everyone loves football, but UD offers 21 other varsity sports!
 Check one out and you might even receive a cockpit T-shirt while you’re there.

-Attending UDance or Relay for Life is not only a fantastic way to raise money and awareness to help find a cure for cancer, but you’ll have an amazing experience and make memories to last a lifetime.
+Attending UDance is not only a fantastic way to raise money and awareness to help find a cure for cancer, but you’ll have an amazing experience and make memories to last a lifetime.

 Sure to impress any diner, this five-star gem, run by Hotel, Restaurant and Institutional Management students, is hidden upstairs in Trabant University Center.
 Bon appetit!